gutenbergtools/gutenbergsite/site/newsletter/march.md

 <https://www.gutenberg.org/ebooks/bookshelf/706>

-* “Philosophical Letters: or, Modest Reflections Upon Some Opinions in Natural Philosophy” (1664) by Margaret Cavendish: she criticized Descartes, Hobbes, and mechanical philosophy and argued that Nature is organic, not mechanical.
+* __“Philosophical Letters: or, Modest Reflections Upon Some Opinions in Natural Philosophy”__ (1664) by Margaret Cavendish: she criticized Descartes, Hobbes, and mechanical philosophy and argued that Nature is organic, not mechanical.
-* “Eléments de la philosophie de Neuton: Mis à la portée de tout le monde” (1738) by Voltaire and Émilie du Châtelet: she translated into French, and wrote an extensive commentary on Isaac Newton’s “Philosophiæ Naturalis Principia Mathematica”.
+* __“Eléments de la philosophie de Neuton: Mis à la portée de tout le monde”__ (1738) by Voltaire and Émilie du Châtelet: she translated into French, and wrote an extensive commentary on Isaac Newton’s __“Philosophiæ Naturalis Principia Mathematica”__.
-* “Eminent Literary and Scientific Men of Italy, Spain, and Portugal” and “Lives of the Most Eminent Literary and Scientific Men of France” are biographical encyclopedia series written by Mary Shelley for Lardner’s Cabinet Cyclopædia in the 1830s.
+* __“Eminent Literary and Scientific Men of Italy, Spain, and Portugal”__ and __“Lives of the Most Eminent Literary and Scientific Men of France”__ are biographical encyclopedia series written by Mary Shelley for Lardner’s Cabinet Cyclopædia in the 1830s.
 Shelley’s approach combined biographical narrative with literary criticism; emphasized personal lives and psychological portraits; explored how historical and social contexts shaped creativity; feminist perspective on women writers and the constraints they faced.
-* “The Mechanism of the Heavens” (1831) by Mary Sommerville: She translated Laplace’s work (Mécanique Céleste) from algebra into common language.
-“On the Connexion of the Physical Sciences” (1834): she employed an interdisciplinary approach to understanding nature.
+* __“The Mechanism of the Heavens”__ (1831) by Mary Sommerville: She translated Laplace’s work (Mécanique Céleste) from algebra into common language. __“On the Connexion of the Physical Sciences”__ (1834): she employed an interdisciplinary approach to understanding nature.
-* “Sketch of the Analytical Engine invented by Charles Babbage”, Esq. by Menabrea, translated by Ada Lovelace (1843): her added notes are important in the early history of computers, especially since Note G described, in complete detail, a method for calculating a sequence of Bernoulli numbers using the Analytical Engine, which might have run correctly had it ever been built.
+* __“Sketch of the Analytical Engine invented by Charles Babbage”__, Esq. by Menabrea, translated by Ada Lovelace (1843): her added notes are important in the early history of computers, especially since Note G described, in complete detail, a method for calculating a sequence of Bernoulli numbers using the Analytical Engine, which might have run correctly had it ever been built.
 Lovelace is often considered the first computer programmer.
-* “Notes on Nursing: What It Is, and What It Is Not” (1859) and are influential works by Florence Nightingale: it was written for ordinary women managing household health and aimed to educate the public about disease prevention and health maintenance.
-“Subsidiary Notes as to the Introduction of Female Nursing into Military Hospitals in Peace and in War” (1858): she advocated systematic reform of military medical services.
+* __“Notes on Nursing: What It Is, and What It Is Not”__ (1859) and are influential works by Florence Nightingale: it was written for ordinary women managing household health and aimed to educate the public about disease prevention and health maintenance. __“Subsidiary Notes as to the Introduction of Female Nursing into Military Hospitals in Peace and in War”__ (1858): she advocated systematic reform of military medical services.
-* “Recherches sur les substances radioactives” (1903) by Marie Curie: she described the discovery and isolation of radium and polonium.
-“La radiologie et la guerre” (1921): she showed an advanced field of medical imaging and proposed a model for future medical emergency response.
+* __“Recherches sur les substances radioactives”__ (1903) by Marie Curie: she described the discovery and isolation of radium and polonium. __“La radiologie et la guerre”__ (1921): she showed an advanced field of medical imaging and proposed a model for future medical emergency response.
-* “The Desert and the Sown” (1907) by Gertrude Lowthian Bell: she provided detailed ethnographic and political information on the Arab world which was later used by the British government for Middle East policy.
+* __“The Desert and the Sown”__ (1907) by Gertrude Lowthian Bell: she provided detailed ethnographic and political information on the Arab world which was later used by the British government for Middle East policy.
-* “Stellar atmospheres: A contribution to the observational study of high temperature in the reversing layers of stars” (1925) by Cecilia Payne-Gaposchkin: she demonstrated that spectral differences among stars result primarily from temperature differences, not compositional differences, and stars are composed overwhelmingly of hydrogen and helium, contrary to prevailing belief that stars had Earth-like composition.
+* __“Stellar atmospheres: A contribution to the observational study of high temperature in the reversing layers of stars”__ (1925) by Cecilia Payne-Gaposchkin: she demonstrated that spectral differences among stars result primarily from temperature differences, not compositional differences, and stars are composed overwhelmingly of hydrogen and helium, contrary to prevailing belief that stars had Earth-like composition.

 ## Christine de Pizan